abcordova/OsmiumMine.Core/README.md

 This will allow you to ensure that data integrity is remained, and allowing only UPDATE access will ensure that no data is overwritten by a misbehaving client.

+See the [REST API documentation](docs/rest_api.md) for detailed information on OsmiumMine's remote database and security rules and remote API access.

 ### Planned Features